Levviata/Levviatas-Optimization-Pack/Documentation/INCOMPATIBILITIES.md

 _NOTE: This list might be out of date as it was made on 1/24/2025!
 This list also doesn't include all the incompatibilities neither might it be 100% correct, take this information with a grain of salt.
-Please check the respective mod's issue tracker for up-to-date information and/or._
+Please check the respective mod's issue tracker for up-to-date information._

 - **[Nothirium](https://www.curseforge.com/minecraft/mc-mods/nothirium):** ([see all incompatibilities here](https://github.com/Meldexun/Nothirium/issues?q=is%3Aissue%20state%3Aopen%20label%3Aconfirmed))
     - [Little Tiles](https://github.com/Meldexun/Nothirium/issues/9)